Hudson County, New Jersey: Law enforcement

 The sheriff's office is the second-largest law enforcement agency in the county, with a staff of 300.
 The sheriff's headquarters are located at Hudson County Plaza.
 The Hudson County Correctional Facility is located in South Kearny.
-The Hudson County Prosecutor is Esther Suarez, who was nominated to the position by Governor of New Jersey Chris Christie in June 2015.
+The Hudson County Prosecutor is Wayne Mello, who was nominated to the position by Governor of New Jersey Phil Murphy in 2025.
 Many county offices are located at Hudson County Plaza at 257 Cornelison Avenue in Jersey City.
 The Hudson County Meadowview Psychiatric Hospital is on County Avenue, Secaucus.

 The county seat of Hudson County is located near Five Corners on Newark Avenue in Jersey City, northeast of Journal Square.
 The Hudson County Courthouse, and the adjacent Hudson County Administration Building, at 595 Newark Avenue, are home to various courts, agencies and departments.
-Hudson County constitutes Vicinage 6 of the New Jersey Superior Court and is seated at the Administration Building, with additional facilities at the Hudson County Courthouse; the Assignment Judge for Vicinage 6 is the Honorable Peter F. Bariso Jr. The Hudson County court system consists of several municipal courts, including the busy Jersey City Court in addition to the Superior Court.
+Hudson County constitutes Vicinage 6 of the New Jersey Superior Court and is seated at the Administration Building, with additional facilities at the Hudson County Courthouse; the Assignment Judge for Vicinage 6 is the Honorable David Katz The Hudson County court system consists of several municipal courts, including the busy Jersey City Court in addition to the Superior Court.